jnozzi/cocoadev.com/markdown/EditInBBEdit.md

-You might have seen some applications that have an "Edit in General/BBEdit" menu option, where a file off a ftp server is sent to General/BBEdit for editing, and then when saved it is uploaded to its originating spot.
+You might have seen some applications that have an "Edit in BBEdit" menu option, where a file off a ftp server is sent to BBEdit for editing, and then when saved it is uploaded to its originating spot.

-This is done using the ODB Editor Suite - "an Apple Event-based interface that developers may take advantage of in order to provide better integration between their products and General/BBEdit"
+This is done using the ODB Editor Suite - "an Apple Event-based interface that developers may take advantage of in order to provide better integration between their products and BBEdit"

 Here are some public domain classes that you may use to integrate this functionality into your cocoa application: http://gusmueller.com/odb/

 ----

-I was just starting to think about implementing this (and dreading it), then this link shows up on General/RecentChanges..
+I was just starting to think about implementing this (and dreading it), then this link shows up on RecentChanges..
 THANKS!

 ----